steveantony5/Reliable-UDP-File-Transfer/README.txt

 - The client gets the filename from user and sends it to the server.

 on server side
-- The server on receiving the filename, checks if it is present in the server.
+- The server on receiving the filename, checks if it is present in the server folder.
 - If present, it deletes and sends a message to client.